 Removable bows are ones that need to be completely detached from the cosplay.
-This could be to work around zippers, that the bow is incredibly large, or even you want to remove it for cleaning.
+This could be to work around zippers, that the bow is incredibly large, or even if you want to remove it for cleaning.

-Extra large snaps are about 2″ in diameter and metal, coming in both silver and black.
+Extra-large snaps are about 2″ in diameter and metal, coming in both silver and black.
 You can find them at most places that sell sewing notions.
 I use the two colors to differentiate which snaps go to what piece when working with segmented bows or attachments.

 Let’s look at the giant obi bow above as an example.